llaverowallet/llavero/README.md

     Technology to the people.
 Provide the best technology as possible to end-users at an affordable cost.

 # Installation

+Llavero wallet currently has two types of installations.
+One for devs, using Github Actions and another for regular users with a desktop installer for Windows, Mac and Linux.

 ## Manual/Dev Installation